-Is the attainment of Justice the foremost duty of the Law, or is it also conceivable that Law serves to pursue concrete interests and address conflicts on a neutral level?
+Is the attainment of Justice the foremost duty of the Law, or is it also conceivable that Law serves to pursue concrete interests and addresses conflicts on a neutral level?

 Between these varying legal playing fields, how can Law best be served?
 Does the core challenge indeed lie in the arbitral jurisdiction between companies and nation-states, or is there more to it?